zou3519/acquire/README.md

 Building and Running
 -----------------------
 Building requires Scala [2.11](http://www.scala-lang.org/index.html) and [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 The main class of the project is `acquire.gui.main`.
 Running requires the [Java 8 runtime](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+This should work on all operating systems that have Java 8 installed.
 If you have a prebuilt JAR file you will only need the Java 8 runtime.
 Simply double-click the JAR or run `java -jar acquire.jar` on the command line.

 Rules
 -----------------------